motetpaper/temperature-java/README.md

 // converted to Rankine with precision System.out.println((new Kelvin(t)).toRankine());

-// nicely displayed with units in Rankine scale System.out.println((new Kelvin(t)).asRankine());
+// nicely displayed with units in degrees Rankine System.out.println((new Kelvin(t)).asRankine());
 ```